Blog /

 How many supervised driving hours does North Carolina require?

-North Carolina requires 60 total supervised driving hours, with 10 of those at night.
+North Carolina requires 60 total supervised driving hours.
+10 must be at night and 50 during the day.

 What counts as night driving in North Carolina?

-Night driving in North Carolina is defined as 9 PM to 5 AM for the first 6 months of the permit.
-You’ll need 10 hours of night driving.
+Night driving in North Carolina is defined as sunset to sunrise (varies by season and location).
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in North Carolina?

-You’ll need to hold your learner’s permit for at least 9 months before you can apply for your license.
+You must hold your learner’s permit for at least 9 months in North Carolina before you can take your road test.